RPA in Yambo: local field effects

 and the macroscopic dielectric function is obtained by taking the \(\mathbf{G}=\mathbf{G^{\prime}}=0\) component of the inverse microscopic one

-Experimental observables like the optical absorption and the electron energy loss are obtained from the macroscopic dielectric function:
+Experimental observables like the optical absorption and the electron energy loss are obtained from the macroscopic dielectric function.
+The optical absorption is in particular defined in the optical limit:

 In the following we will neglect the \(f_{\mathbf{G}_1,\mathbf{G}_2}^{xc}\) term in the kernel: we perform the calculation at the RPA level including just the Hartree term (from \(v_G\)).